-- If you are prompted for a password, press the arrow keys to enter a six digit password.
-See "Utilizing the password function" on page 29 for details. - 6.
-Switch all of the connected equipment on. - The projector will start to search for input signals.
+- 3. If the projector is activated for the first time, select your OSD language following the on-screen instructions. - 4.
+If you are prompted for a password, press the arrow keys to enter a six digit password.
+See "Utilizing the password function" on page 31 for details. - 5.
+Switch all of the connected equipment on. - 6 The projector will start to search for input signals.
 The current input signal being scanned displays in the screen.
 If the projector doesn't detect a valid signal, the message 'No Signal' will continue displaying until an input signal is found.

 You can also press Source on the projector or remote control to select your desired input signal.
-See "Switching input signal" on page 32 for details.
+See "Switching input signal" on page 33 for details.

-(F. If no signal is detected for 3 minutes, the projector automatically enters ECO BLANK
+( · If no signal is detected for 3 minutes, the projector automatically enters FCO BLANK mode.